 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-The Chase Sapphire Reserve Card is one of my favorite cards and is one of the few cards that I hold that never leaves my wallet.
+The Chase Sapphire Reserve Card has long been one of my favorite cards and is one of the few cards that I hold that never leaves my wallet.
 While it’s primarily a card that’s focused on travel, the Sapphire Reserve’s strong earnings on dining and fantastic earnings on all Lyft spending (10 points/dollar through March 2022), mean that it’s also a great card to hold for some day-to-day spending.

 The Chase Sapphire Reserve Card

-The Chase Sapphire Reserve Card is Chase’s top premium credit card that offers cardholders great earnings on travel and dining, excellent travel benefits, and access to Chase’s highly regarded Ultimate Rewards program from where cardholders can transfer points to a variety of airline and hotel loyalty programs in a 1:1 ratio.
+The Chase Sapphire Reserve Card is Chase’s top-level credit card that offers cardholders great earnings on travel and dining, excellent travel benefits, and access to Chase’s highly regarded Ultimate Rewards program from where cardholders can transfer points to a variety of airline and hotel loyalty programs in a 1:1 ratio.

 With bonus points offered for spending on travel and on dining and with benefits that include excellent rental car protection, no foreign transaction fees, a fantastic travel spending rebate, and good trip insurances, this is a card that anyone who likes to travel should definitely consider holding.